-In 2011, the renowned atheist, theoretical physicist, and cosmologist of Cambridge University, Stephen Hawking, was given a platform to spread his atheistic perspective (“Curiosity…,” 2011).
+In 2011, the renowned atheist, theoretical physicist, and cosmologist of Cambridge University, the late Stephen Hawking, was given a platform to spread his atheistic perspective (“Curiosity…,” 2011).
 Discovery Channel aired a show titled, “Curiosity: Did God Create the Universe?”
 Hawking adamantly claimed, “No.” He claimed that there is no need for God in the picture, since he believes everything in the Universe can be explained without Him (see Miller, 2011a for an in depth response to Hawking’s claims in the show).

 Towards the end of the episode, Hawking asserted that “[t]he role played by time at the beginning of the Universe is, I believe, the final key to removing the need for a Grand Designer and revealing how the Universe created itself” (“Curiosity…”).
 According to Hawking and other atheists, the initial moments of the Big Bang were supposedly similar to the nature of a black hole (see Miller, 2011a for a response to this idea).
 Hawking believes that due to the nature of a black hole, time would not have existed before the Big Bang.
 He asserts:

 You can’t get to a time before the Big Bang, because there was no before the Big Bang.
 We have finally found something that doesn’t have a cause, because there was no time for a cause to exist in.
 For me, this means that there is no possibility for a Creator, because there is no time for a Creator to have existed….
 Time didn’t exist before the Big Bang.
 So, there is no time for God to make the Universe in (“Curiosity…,” emp. added).